Rumble of Thunder

-Rumble of Thunder is the second studio album by the Hu, released by Better Noise Music on 2 September 2022.
-The album was announced on 8 July 2022 upon the release of the single "Black Thunder".
+Rumble of Thunder is the second studio album by the Mongolian folk metal band the Hu, released by Better Noise Music on 2 September 2022.
+It was announced on 8 July 2022 upon the release of the single "Black Thunder".
+A deluxe edition featuring bonus tracks was released on 30 June 2023.

+The album was ranked by Metal Hammer as the 15th most anticipated metal release of 2022.

 Track listing

-Music, lyrics and production by B. Dashdondog aka Dashka.
+All songs are composed and produced by B. Dashdondog a.k.a.
+Dashka, except where indicated.